 When preparing your manuscript, you will then be able to select this style using the Mendeley plug-ins for Microsoft Word or LibreOffice.

 As a token of appreciation for your contribution to the journal, Elsevier is pleased to offer free reproduction of your colour of your images in print.

 If, together with your accepted article, you submit usable colour figures, then Elsevier will ensure, at no additional charge, that these figures will appear in colour on the web (e.g., ScienceDirect and other sites) and in the printed version.
-Further information concerning colour illustrations and costs is available from Author Support at email@example.com, and at http://elsevier.com/artworkinstructions.
+Further information concerning colour illustrations and costs is available from our Support Center and at https://www.elsevier.com/artworkinstructions.

 Tables should be numbered consecutively and given suitable caption and each table is laid out on a new page.
 No vertical rules should be used.
 Tables should not duplicate results presented elsewhere in the manuscript (for example, in graphs).
 Footnotes to tables should be typed below the table and should be referred to by superscript lowercase letters.

 Include interactive data visualizations in your publication and let your readers interact and engage more closely with your research.
 Follow the instructions here to find out about available data visualization options and how to include them with your article.

 To ensure a fast publication process of the article, we kindly ask authors to provide us with their proof corrections within two days.
 Corresponding authors will receive an e-mail with a link to our online proofing system, allowing annotation and correction of proofs online.
 The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and answer questions from the Copy Editor.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.